Robot Chicken: Format

 Robot Chicken employs stop-motion animation of toys, primarily action figures, as well as claymation and sometimes other objects, such as socks, paper bags, and popsicle sticks.
 Custom action figures made in the likeness of celebrities are used to portray them.

 With the exception of select specials (starting with the Season 7 episode "Bitch Pudding Special"), each episode is composed of short unrelated sketches varying from a few seconds to a few minutes long.
 Between each sketch is a moment of static, resembling the act of channel surfing on an analog TV.

-The show mocks popular culture, referencing toys, movies, television, games, popular fads, and more obscure references like anime cartoons and older television programs, much in the same vein as comedy sketch shows like Saturday Night Live.
+The show mocks popular culture, referencing toys, movies, television, games, popular fads, and more obscure references like anime cartoons and older television programs, much in the same vein as other comedy sketch shows as Saturday Night Live or Mad TV.

 A recurring motif involves fantastical characters being placed in mundane or adult situations (such as an elderly Stretch Armstrong requiring a corn syrup transplant, Optimus Prime performing a prostate cancer PSA, and Godzilla experiencing sexual dysfunction).

+Voice cast

 Robot Chicken features a rotating ensemble cast of recurring performers and cameos.
-Its most frequent performers include Seth Green, Matthew Senreich, Breckin Meyer, Tom Root, and Dan Milano.
+Its most well known performers, cameos, and guest appearances include: